gilesknap/k3s-minecraft/README.md

 # Installation Steps

 ## Install K3S lightweight Kubernetes

+(If you are installing on a Raspberry Pi, first see the steps in the section below.)

 Execute this command on your server to set up the cluster master (aka K3S Server node):
 ```
 curl -sfL https://get.k3s.io | sh -